Search Results for

 Template: The display template.
 Example: {{dataObject.PurchaseDate | date : 'MM/dd/yyyy hh : mm'}}.

-Min Width: Minimum width in pixels.
+Min Width: Minimum column width in pixels.

-Max width: Minimum width in pixels.
+Max Width: Maximum column width in pixels.

 Edit column setting window